renesas/sdk10-cs/doc/cmake.rst

 ###################

 This repository contains source files and patches to make SDK10 an installable CMake package.
-It allows you use CMake (or any IDE that uses CMake) together with ezFlashCLI for building and flashing code instead of SmartSnippets studio or |E2S|.
+It allows you use CMake together with ezFlashCLI for building and flashing code instead of SmartSnippets studio or |E2S|.

 *************
 Prerequisites